 With that in mind, I looked for postcards in Jakarta as well, but this was much more difficult than I thought.
 I couldn't buy at Fatahillah Square, the most popular tourist spot in this city.
 I couldn't find even in a reasonably large post office, either.
 If the post office didn't sell them, I felt at a loss.
 So I asked a post office worker to tell me about a place where postcards were sold, and I went there.
 The guy at the post office didn't speak English or Japanese, and I didn't understand Indonesian.
 I wasn't sure if my question was clear, but I headed towards the place where the postman told me.

 I walked and walked and walked, but no shops that sold postcards appeared.
 Instead, what appeared was a place that had been turned into small galleries.
-Small booths lined the side of the sidewalk, each with a painter.
-Each one was a painter's gallery.
+Small booths lined the side of the sidewalk, each with a painter. 肖像画に囲まれた男Each one was a painter's gallery.
 As I walked through the booths one by one, I saw a cat sleeping soundly in the shadow of a painting.
+Approaching an awake cat unwisely is often met with alarm, but a well-rested cat was defenseless.

 A postcard or post card is a rectangular piece of thick paper or thin cardboard intended for writing and mailing without an envelope.
 Non-rectangular shapes may also be used.
 There are novelty exceptions, such as wooden postcards, copper postcards sold in the Copper Country of the U.S. state of Michigan, and coconut "postcards" from tropical islands.
 In some places, one can send a postcard for a lower fee than a letter.
 Stamp collectors distinguish between postcards (which require a postage stamp) and postal cards (which have the postage pre-printed on them).
 While a postcard is usually printed and sold by a private company, individual or organization, a postal card is issued by the relevant postal authority (often with pre-printed postage).